Aaravshah2907/College-Wifi-Login/README.md

 ## 🌀 Alternative Method: Shell Script

 This project also provides a shell script for quick execution.
-After setting up your credentials in `creds.py`, you can use the `wifi_login.sh` script to automate the login process.
+After setting up your credentials in `wifi_login.sh` on line 45 and 46, you can use the `wifi_login.sh` script to automate the login process.

 Make the script executable: